apptension/developer-handbook/Technical Guide/Junior to Regular/Frontend Developer.md

 *   [ ] You know how to add parameters to a route, and make them required or optional [:books:](https://scotch.io/courses/using-react-router-4/route-params)
 *   [ ] You know how to match exactly the route needed [:books:](https://stackoverflow.com/questions/49162311/react-difference-between-route-exact-path-and-route-path)
 *   [ ] You know how to render 404 pages [:books:](https://ui.dev/react-router-v4-handling-404-pages/)
-*   [ ] You know how to interact with browser history via the history API [:books:](https://reactrouter.com/web/api/history)
-*   [ ] You know how to use basic router hooks (useHistory, useLocation, useParams, useRouteMatch) [:books:](https://reactrouter.com/web/api/Hooks)
+*   [ ] You know how to use <Redirect> in order to render a needed component in a given occasion

 ### [react-router-dom](/Technical%20Stack/Frontend%20Developer/Routing.md#react-router-dom)